owasp-amass/amass/doc/tutorial.md

 Whether you are a penetration tester, an auditor, a security researcher or the CISO/IT manager, you may have several valid reasons for mapping out the external attack surface of an organisation.
 This process is also referred to as reconnaissance or information gathering.

 [The OWASP Amass project](https://www.owasp.org/index.php/OWASP_Amass_Project) (Amass) can help with this to a large extent depending on your requirements.
-In this blog post, I will aim to demonstrate how one can use Amass to discover majority of an organisation's externally exposed assets.
+In this blog post, we will aim to demonstrate how one can use Amass to discover majority of an organisation's externally exposed assets.

 The focus will be on performing continuous subdomain discovery exercises.
-I have broken this blog post into different sections to make it easier to get to grips with the various functions of Amass.
+We have broken this blog post into different sections to make it easier to get to grips with the various functions of Amass.
 It should be noted that there may be assets out there that are not mapped to a domain and you will need to employ other techniques to uncover them, such as running network scans over the IP ranges owned by the organisation.
-Although I will not fully demonstrate how to use all the functions offered by Amass, I am hoping that this blog will cover enough to give you a kick-start in mastering Amass.
+Although we will not fully demonstrate how to use all the functions offered by Amass, we are hoping that this blog will cover enough to give you a kick-start in mastering Amass.

 ## Why OWASP Amass?